swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 <a name="authentication-responses2"></a>
 ### 7.3.
 Authentication Responses

-By including an authentication context URI listed in [section 7.1](#authentication-context-uris-for-signature-services) (sign message URI) in SAML assertion under the
+By including a sign message authentication context URI, as described in [section 7.1](#authentication-context-uris-for-signature-services), in the SAML assertion under the
 `<saml2:AuthnContextClassRef>` element of the `<saml2:AuthnStatement>` element in the response, the Identity Provider asserts that it has successfully displayed the sign message